Jeff Monson: Politics

-In solidarity, Monson is also a member of the Industrial Workers of the World.
+Monson is a member of the Industrial Workers of the World.

-On September 11, 2016, Monson announced on Twitter that he had become a citizen of the Luhansk People's Republic to support local people who suffered during the War in Donbas.
-He was made an honorary citizen of the Republic of Abkhazia in October 2016 for "supporting nations striving for self-determination."
+On September 11, 2016, Monson announced on Twitter that he had become a citizen of the Luhansk People's Republic.
+He was made an honorary citizen of the Republic of Abkhazia in October 2016 for "supporting nations striving for self-determination".

-On September 9, 2018, Monson was elected to the city's Duma (local city parliament) of Krasnogorsk, a city located near Moscow.
+On September 9, 2018, Monson was elected to the city duma (local city parliament) of Krasnogorsk, a city located near Moscow.
 Monson won the mandate as a candidate on the list of the ruling party United Russia, which nominated him without membership in the party.
-In order to be able to carry out the mandate, Monson had to give up his American citizenship in accordance with Russian law.
+To be able to carry out the mandate, Monson had to give up his American citizenship in accordance with Russian law.